 - If my kids eat dessert before dinner, that's fine; then it's seen as a component of the meal, not a reward for eating veggies.
 Also, they aren't eating dessert at the end of the meal, when their tummies might already be full.

-In the end, cooking with kids helps them learn directions, preparing for the future of taking care of themselves, and helps with various skills.
+In the end, cooking with kids helps them learn directions, prepare for the future of taking care of themselves, and helps with various skills.
 Enjoy and have fun!